djsra1/php-nginx-mssql/README.md

 # php-nginx-mssql
-Dockers and docker-compose for PHP+MS SQL Server WEB-development on Windows.
+Dockers and docker-compose for PHP+MS SQL Server WEB-development on CentOS 8.

 For all functionality your have to create the "backend" network

-The similar decision for Linux is here https://github.com/Nebezcoda/php_nginx_mssql

 create the DB folder for you database files put WEB-project to WWW